emmajanedrews/base-template/_drafts/draft.md

 ---
 layout: post
-title: Why Should You Buy a Home During the Off-Peak Season?
+title: A Look at the Home Buying Process
-date: 2017-12-01 10:15:57
+date: 2017-12-01 10:15:00
 tags:
   - Home Buyer Tips
 excerpt: >-
-  If you’re thinking of buying a home, you may be tempted to wait until spring.
-  Spring is a common time for homebuyers to enter the market, which means that you will face a lot of competition.
-There are actually a few benefits to starting your home search this winter.
-We also have a few tips to help you succeed in an off-peak season.
-To learn more, watch this short video.
+  How does the home buying process actually work?
+It depends on your unique situation, but for first-time buyers it’s pretty standard.
+The first thing you need to do is talk to an agent who can help you get pre-approved by a trusted lender.
+If you need to buy and sell a home at the same time, the process is a bit more of a puzzle.
+To learn more about the home buying process, watch this short video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Chad+and+Sara+Huebner/Videos/2017/Chad+%2526+Sara+Huebener+With+Edina+Realty-+Tips+for+Buying+in+the+Off+Peak+Season.mp4
-pullquote: You will be able to explore your options without all of the competition.
+pullquote: 'There are a lot of moving pieces, but we can help you work them out.'
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true